-The Nature Research Society (NRS), a non-profit organization founded in United Kingdom in 2016 (Registered number 10495967), is committed to advancing nature research for the benefit of human beings.
+The Nature Research Society (NRS), a non-profit organization founded in United Kingdom on December 2016 (Registered number 10495967), is committed to advancing nature research for the benefit of human beings.
 NRS provides a scientific community where members may exchange ideas, information, techniques and methodologies.
 NRS includes NRS Publications, NRS Meetings, NRS Membership and NRS Community.

 NRS Publications aims to enhance the reproducibility of scientific articles.
 Currently, only 10-30% published articles can be well reproduced.
 Many scientists and researchers are confused when experiments reported in literatures can not be reproduced.
 It is difficult to know why it can not be reproduced in their labs.
 Especially, when an experiment reported can not be reproduced, it will waste lots of effort, time and funding of researchers around the world.
 Therefore, NRS is founded to promote the advancement of science by publishing open peer review, open access, open comment and open discussion research papers across all scientific fields.